Alaska Contractor License Bond

 How much does an Alaska contractor license bond cost?

-- The $10,000 mechanical contractors or specialty contractors bond costs start at $100.
+• The $10,000 mechanical contractors or specialty contractors bond cost starts at $100 annually.

 How do you get an Alaska contractor license bond?

-You can apply for your contractor license bond online 24/7.
-You must provide the following information for Construction Contractors Program approval.
+You can apply for your Alaska contractor license bond online 24/7.
+You must provide the following information for Construction Contractors Program filing approval.

-Once your order is processed your bond will be shipped to your preferred mailing address.
+Once your order has been processed, your official Alaska surety bond will be delivered to your email.

 How fast can I get a construction contractor bond?

 Our industry-leading technology and responsive customer service team allow us to offer free quotes and deliver your official Alaska construction contractor bond faster than any other surety provider.
-The Construction Contractors Program requires your official surety bond be physically issued and shipped to you, so choose overnight shipping during checkout if you're in a rush.
-Orders placed by 4 PM CST Monday-Friday are typically shipped same-day.
+Orders placed by 4 PM CST Monday-Friday are typically issued with same-day emailed Alaska contractor license bond delivery.

 What is the purpose of the Alaska construction contractor bond?

-Alaska Administrative Code Statute 08.18.071 requires contractor license applicants file a surety bond when applying for a certificate of registration.
-The bond specifically requires contractors to fulfill the following payment obligations:
+Alaska Administrative Code Statute 08.18.071 requires individuals file a surety bond when applying for their state contractor license certificate of registration.
+The state offers the following official surety bond forms depending on your contractor license classification.

-If a contractor fails to work according to Alaska code as required by their surety bond, the issuing surety company will pay valid claims up to the full bond amount, which the contractor must then reimburse.
+If you fail to work according to Alaska statutes or fulfill your payment obligations as required by your surety bond, your issuing surety company will pay valid claims up to your full bond amount, which you must reimburse.

 Who is required to get an Alaska contractor license bond?